-According to local legend, when the temple was being built in 1563 a young pregnant woman named Si Muang volunteered to sacrifice herself to appease the angry spirits.
+The temple’s name comes from a young woman, Si Muang, who sacrificed herself over 400 years ago to appease angry spirits.
 She threw herself into a hole in the ground where the building’s central pillar was to be placed, and was crushed when the massive pillar was lowered into position.

-This central pillar also formed the centre of the town that was springing up around Wat Si Muang, which to this day is revered as the ‘mother temple’ of Vientiane.
-There is a small statue of Si Muang behind the building, along with a heap of old bricks that are said to date back to her time.
+As this central pillar also formed the centre of the town, Wat Si Muang is also called the ‘mother temple’ of Vientiane.
+There is a small statue of Si Muang behind the building, along with a heap of bricks that are said to date back to her time.

 Wat Si Muang